IndrarajBiswas/DeFi-SaveTogether/docs/project-docs/05_deployment_runbook.md

 # Deployment Runbook

-This document provides a step-by-step guide for deploying and managing the Linea Microfinance application on a live network.
+This document provides a step-by-step guide for deploying and managing the DIDLab Microfinance application on a live network.
 It is intended for developers and administrators responsible for the platform's operations.

 ## Pre-Deployment Checklist

 Before you begin the deployment process, ensure you have completed the following:

-1.  **Environment Variables**: Your `.env` file is fully configured with the correct values for the target network (e.g., Linea Mainnet).
+1.  **Environment Variables**: Your `.env` file is fully configured with the correct values for the target network (DIDLab).
 This includes:
-    *   `LINEA_MAINNET_RPC_URL`
+    *   `DIDLAB_RPC_URL`
     *   `PRIVATE_KEY_DEPLOYER` (this account will have administrative privileges)
-    *   `USDC_ADDRESS_MAINNET`
+    *   `LABUSDT_ADDRESS`
-    *   `GOVERNANCE_OWNER_MAINNET`
+    *   `OWNER_ADDRESS`

-2.  **Gas**: The deployer account is funded with sufficient ETH to cover the gas costs of the deployment.
+2.  **Gas**: The deployer account is funded with sufficient TRUST (TT) to cover the gas costs of the deployment.

 3.  **Foundry**: You have the latest version of Foundry installed and have run `forge install` to get the correct dependencies.